radianssi/django-infoscreen/README.md

 terraform apply -auto-approve
 ```

 Now you should have required infrastructure in Azure!
 Check the outputs and collect them for later use.
-While we are at it, also take a couple of sensitive values for running the webapp:
+While we are at it, also take a couple of sensitive values for running the web app:
 ```
 terraform output blob_storage_credential
 terraform output app_id